ibm-cloud-docs/assistant/tutorial-slots-complex.md

     ![Shows the Try it out pane when the user provides everything in one input.](images/slots-everything-tested.png)

-**Note**: If the user provides any one of the slot values in their initial input, then the prompt that asks for everything is not displayed.
+If the user provides any one of the slot values in their initial input, then the prompt that asks for everything is not displayed.
 For example, the initial input from the user might be, `I want to make a reservation for this Friday night.` In this case, the initial prompt is skipped because you do not want to ask for information that the user already provided - the date (`Friday`), in this example.
 The dialog shows the prompt for the next empty slot instead.
+{: note}

 ## Step 3: Treat zeros properly
 {: #recognize-zero}